Arborio Rice

 Health Benefits

-- Contains manganese which supports bone health and metabolic function
+- Contains manganese, essential for bone health and metabolism

 - Naturally gluten-free, suitable for celiac and gluten-sensitive individuals